Dark, cold, depressed: The Ukrainians without heat or water after Russian attacks

 Kyril says Ukrainians fear the cold snap currently gripping large parts of Ukraine.
 The power plants, Kyril explains, restrict their output when it is very cold – when Ukrainians need electricity the most – because of the added pressures cold weather puts on energy facilities.

-One elderly grandmother, who did not wish to be named, told The Independent that, having been born during the World War Two, she thought she had survived the worst.
+One elderly grandmother, who did not wish to be named, told The Independent that, having been born during the Second World War, she thought she had survived the worst.

 Several Ukrainian organisations, such as Rozvitok Mista in Kryvyi Rih, are supporting vulnerable and elderly people through the blackouts, visiting those who don’t have people to care for them.